kids encyclopedia robot

 Early life

-Dixon was born in Baltimore, Maryland, where he attended Lake Clifton High School as a freshman.
+Dixon was born in Baltimore, Maryland where he attended Lake Clifton High School as a freshman.
 He then attended and played basketball at Calvert Hall, a high school in Towson, Maryland.
 While at Calvert Hall, he scored 1,590 career points under the tutelage of head coach Mark Amatucci.

 .....
 He was then raised by his grandparents Roberta and Warnick Graves in Baltimore.

 Dixon's aunt, Sheila Dixon, was the mayor of Baltimore.
 Dixon's half brother is Jermaine Dixon, who played shooting guard for the University of Pittsburgh Panthers basketball team.
 His second cousin Brandon Driver played cornerback for the San Jose State Spartans football team.
 In 2016, Juan Dixon discovered that Phil Dixon was not his biological father, and that his biological father Bruce Flanigan was still alive. .....
-Dixon and Flanigan reconnected and became good friends.
+Dixon & Flanigan reconnected and became good friends.

 Personal life